crlane/rpo/README.md

 Options:
   -g, --glob TEXT            File path glob patterns to INCLUDE.
 If specified,
                              matching paths will be the only files included in aggregation.
-If neither --glob nor --xglob are specified, all files will be included in aggregation.
+If neither --glob nor
+                             --xglob are specified, all files will be included in aggregation.
 Paths are relative to root of repository.
   -xg, --xglob TEXT          File path glob patterns to EXCLUDE.
 If specified,
                              matching paths will be filtered before
                              aggregation.
-If neither --glob nor --xglob are specified, all files will be included in aggregation.
+If neither --glob nor
+                             --xglob are specified, all files will be included in aggregation.
 Paths are relative to root of repository.
-  -A, --aggregate-by TEXT
-  -I, --identify-by TEXT
+  -A, --aggregate-by TEXT    Controls the field used to aggregate data -I, --identify-by TEXT     Controls the field used to identify auhors.
-  -S, --sort-by TEXT
-  -a, --alias-file FILENAME  A JSON file that maps a contributor name to one
+  -S, --sort-by TEXT         Controls the field used to sort output -a, --alias-file FILENAME  Not currently used.
+A JSON file that maps a
-                             or more aliases.
+                             contributor name to one or more aliases.
                              Useful in cases where authors have used multiple email addresses, names, or spellings to create commits.
+  -o, --output TEXT          Path of the output file; format is determined by
+                             the filename extension.
   -r, --repository PATH
   -b, --branch TEXT
+  --allow-dirty              Proceed with analyis even if repository has
+                             uncommitted changes
   --help                     Show this message and exit.

 Commands:
-  activity-report  Simple commit report aggregated by author or committer repo-blame       Computes the per contributor blame for all files at a... revisions        List all revisions in the repository summary
+  activity-report  Simple commit report aggregated by author or committer repo-blame       Computes the per contributor blame for all files at a... revisions        List all revisions in the repository summary          Generate very high level summary for the repository
   ```

 ### Library